Golden Horde: Tributaries

-The subjects of the Golden Horde included Alans, Armenians, Bulgarians, Circassians, Crimean Greeks, Crimean Goths, Georgians, Russians, and Vlachs.
+The subjects of the Golden Horde included Alans, Armenians, Bulgarians, Circassians, Crimean Greeks, Crimean Goths, Georgians, Ruthenians (the predecessors of modern Belarusians and Ukrainians), Russians (including Novgorodians and Suzdalians), and Vlachs.
 The objective of the Golden Horde in conquered lands revolved around obtaining recruits for the army and exacting tax payments from its subjects.
 In most cases the Golden Horde did not implement direct control over the people they conquered.
 Moreover, Jochird rulers owned a fief in Dunhuang, 41,302 households in Pingyang, Shansi, 10,000 households in Zhending and Chinzhou, and additional apanages in Liaoshan and Heshun in China, as well as large fiefs in Azerbaijan and Iran, which was acquired later by the Ilkhanate, that led to the conflicts between two Mongol dynasties, and 5,000 men in Bukhara.

 Influence

 Aristocratic Russians responded more uniformly to Mongol rule but the same cannot be said with certainty for the peasantry.
 There is not much evidence for Mongol influence on the Russian peasantry, whose direct contact with the Mongols was mainly through slavery or forced labor.
 Russian sources generally tend to focus on military encounters with the Mongols but the literary prose betrays a greater Mongol impact on Russian society than accepted at face value.
 There was a great deal of familiarity with the Mongols among writers, who recorded the name of virtually every Mongol prince, grandee, and official they came into contact with.
 The Galician–Volhynian Chronicle recounts the words of Tovrul, a captured informant at the Siege of Kiev (1240), who identifies the Mongol captains by name.
 Russian sources contain a list of the khans of the Golden Horde as well as more detail on their careers during the time of Great Troubles than Arab-Persian sources.
 Even the names of numerous lesser ranked Mongols are mentioned.
 The Mongol khan was called tsar, a title also used for the basileus.
 It is evident that the writers expected their audience to be familiar with the names of individual Mongols and their attributes despite their pervasive hostility.

 While the Mongols generally did not directly administer all of the Eastern European lands they conquered, in the cases of the Principality of Pereyaslavl, Principality of Kiev, and Podolia, they removed the native administration altogether and replaced it with their own direct control.
 The Kingdom of Galicia–Volhynia, Principality of Smolensk, Principality of Chernigov, and Principality of Novgorod-Seversk retained their princes but also had to contend with Mongol agents who enforced recruitment and tax collection.
 The Novgorod Republic was exempt from the presence of Mongol agents after 1260 but still had to pay taxes.
 The Mongols took censuses in 1245, 1258, 1259, 1260, 1274, and 1275.
 No further censuses were taken after that.
 Some places such as the town of Tula became the personal property of individual Mongols such as the Khatun Taidula, the mother of Jani Beg.